space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - upon successful knockdown, rolls for death. target has 10% chance to die. dead players leave the game but return next game.

 ### Ball Mechanics
+- picking up a ball is based on agility.
+3 agility gives 60% chance with. for each point of agility higher than 3, add +10% chance. for each point lower than 3 -10% chance.
+- if player holding ball is knocked down, ball scatters randomly within 3x3 grid
+- if player attempts to pick ball up and fails, ball scatters randomly 1 adjacent square